russellbits/Writing/Fiction/03.Short Stories/08.scalpel-and-memory/story.md

 Coburn rubs the bridge of his nose between his thumb and forefinger for just a moment.
 "If by jumping the gun you mean avoiding months and *months* of very painful therapy and debilitating sickness, then certainly you are correct that I'm jumping the gun."

 Two quick steps and he is squatting next to Sandra Dreyfus, his hand on her hand.
 "Mrs. Dreyfus, the tumor is here."
 He points to his own thin, salt and pepper locks, ahead of and above his left ear.
-"We will make a very precise hole in the skull---the skull not her skull---relieves some of the pressure, making it clinical, he knows.
+"We will make a very precise hole in the skull—the skull not her skull—relieves some of the pressure, making it clinical, he knows.
 "We will drain some fluid, remove the cancerous tissue, put the bone back.
 We could have it done by," he looks to the resident, who, used to the Show, is already looking at dates in a small notebook.

-Mr. Dreyfus, "Now wait just---"
+Mr. Dreyfus, "Now wait just—"

 "End of the month."